-First dissertation -Thursday 13th April, 12 noon Second dissertation -Thursday 3rd August, 12 noon 2.4 The poster presentation and viva consists normally of a 15-minute session where students explain their results of their second project in 5 minutes and are questioned about the subject of the dissertation and general aspects of the course for the remaining 10 minutes.
+First dissertation -Thursday 11th April, 12 noon Second dissertation -Thursday 8th August, 12 noon

+2.4 The poster presentation with viva consists normally of a 15-minute session where students explain their results of their second project in 5 minutes and are questioned about the subject of the dissertation and general aspects of the course for the remaining 10 minutes.
 Candidates are scored individually out of 100%.
 The poster presentation and viva contribute 5% to the final mark.
-The poster presentation and viva will be held on Friday, 1st September 2023.
+The poster presentation and viva will be held on Friday, 6th September 2024.

 Students are required to attend >80% of lectures throughout the course.
 Failure to do so will be brought to the attention of the Exam Board.
-Students' poor attendance of lectures will discussed with the Course Director to ensure that appropriate support and guidance is in place.
+Students' poor attendance of lectures will be discussed with the Course Director to ensure that appropriate support and guidance is in place.